Property Management Blog

 The type of eviction notice you must serve depends on the reason for the lease termination.
 Typically, there are four types of eviction notices used in Maryland:

-• 10-Day Notice to Quit for non-payment of rent.
+• 10-Day Notice to Quit for failure to pay rent

 • 60-day Notice to Vacate for the end of the lease or no lease.